blainesilva16/spotify-playlist-py/README.md

 # spotify-playlist-py
-Spotify playlist generator given a specific day
+Spotify playlist generator given a specific day.

+Get your credentials on https://developer.spotify.com/documentation/web-api and also set your username, both as environment variables.